Student Spotlight: How is Najma Dahir-Abdulla’s Passion for Global Maternal Health Making a Local Impact for Black Families?

 What are you currently working on?
 How’d you get involved?

-Throughout the last year of my deployment, I have been working with the Innovations for Maternal Health Outcomes in Minnesota (I-MOM) program at the Minnesota Department of Health.
-The I-MOM program is a 5-year grant, funded through the Health Resources and Services Administration (HRSA).
-The vision of the I-MOM program is to align and strengthen the implementation of innovative, data-driven, community-informed and supported perinatal health programs to improve outcomes for communities experiencing the highest rates of disparities (Black, American Indian, other populations of color, new immigrants, refugees, and those in rural areas).
+Throughout the last year of my deployment, I have been working with the grant-funded Innovations for Maternal Health Outcomes in Minnesota (I-MOM) program at the Minnesota Department of Health.
+The vision of the I-MOM program is to align and strengthen the implementation of innovative, data-driven, community-informed and supported perinatal health programs to improve outcomes for communities experiencing the highest rates of negative health outcomes.

 What about this work has surprised you the most?

-What do you want people, especially prospective and current students, to know about your work and being an MCH student here at the UMN?
+What do you want people, especially prospective and current students, to know about your work and being a Maternal and Child Health (MCH) student here at the UMN?

 I want prospective and current students to know that studying Maternal and Child Health at the University of Minnesota is a chance to be a part of something bigger than yourself.
 The work we are doing in the field of maternal and child health really matters - you can see the positive impact it has on the communities we serve. -Quote by Najma Dahir-Abdulla